Creon (king of Thebes): Family

-Creon had four sons and three daughters with his wife, Eurydice (sometimes known as Henioche): Henioche, Pyrrha, Megareus (also called Menoeceus), Lycomedes and Haimon.
+Creon was the son of Menoeceus, and grandson of King Pentheus.
+Creon had four sons and three daughters with his wife, Eurydice (sometimes known as Henioche): Henioche, Pyrrha, Megareus, Lycomedes and Haemon.
 Creon and his sister, Jocasta, were descendants of Cadmus and of the Spartoi.
 He is sometimes considered to be the same person who purified Amphitryon of the murder of his uncle Electryon and father of Megara, first wife of Heracles.